pastrybot/learningmongodb/README.md

 __Relational DBs__

-Traditiaoony databases have been mostly relationlonlal databases.
+Historically databases have been mostly relational or SQL databases.

-Relational DBs store data very similar to an excel sheet with columns and rows.
+This means they store data in the format of tables and records.

-For example, this is what a table might look like for a customers.
+A table is how you desribe a piece of data, for example:

 | fName        | lName          | id  |
 | ------------- |:-------------:| -----:|